DZD-eV-Diabetes-Research/DZDMedLog/README.md

+> [!WARNING]
+> Under heavy development.
+Do not use yet.

 # DZDMedLog

-A Webapplication to log medication history of studyparticipants.
+A Webapplication to log medication history of study participants.
-Uses https://www.wido.de/forschung-projekte/arzneimittel/gkv-arzneimittelindex/ as Drug database (Not included here) (The usage if the GKV-Arzneimittelindex will change in near futur due to licensing issues with the usecase in this project)

-Current Status: Development/Alpha
+> [!IMPORTANT]
+> MedLog requires you to bring your own drug database.
+As these are always licensed, we can not include a drug database in MedLog.

 - [DZDMedLog](#dzdmedlog)
 - [Run](#run)